astramieri/power-bi-data-analyst/docs/module_2/building_blocks.md

 One of the most valuable features of Power BI reports is the **interactivity between visuals**.
 Consumers can select different data points in the visual and see how that affects the other visuals.
 Depending on your design, they can also drillthrough from one visual to more detail or filter based on different fields in the report.

-Once you're satisfied with your report, you publish it to the Power BI service.
+Once you're satisfied with your report, you publish it to the Power BI Service.

 ![Power BI Report Example](report.png)

 ## Dashboards

-In the Power BI service, you can also create dashboards after you've published a report.
+In the Power BI Service, you can also create dashboards after you've published a report.
 Dashboards are an excellent way to provide high-level information to consumers.

 Dashboards consist of a **single page** made up of **tiles**.